-The Mossbourne Federation operates with regard to 'Information Sharing: Advice for practitioners providing safeguarding services'.
-All DSLs must read and understand this guidance.
+The Mossbourne Federation operates with regard to 'Information Sharing: Advice for practitioners providing safeguarding services 2015' (updated 2024).
+All SDSLs must read and understand this guidance.
 In addition, the Mossbourne Federation has full regard for the 'General Data Protection Regulation 2018', and the 'Data Protection Act 2018'.
-Where there is a concern that the child may be suffering or is at risk of suffering significant harm, the child's safety and welfare must be the overriding consideration and indeed KCSIE 2023 paragraph 85 says 'The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.', this includes allowing practitioners to share information without consent in certain circumstances.
+Where there is a concern that the child may be suffering or is at risk of suffering significant harm, the child's safety and welfare must be the overriding consideration and indeed KCSIE 2024 paragraph 55 says 'The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.', this includes allowing practitioners to share information without consent in certain circumstances.